 A foster home provides temporary care for children who’ve been taken out of their biological family’s home as a result of abuse, neglect, or unsafe living conditions.
 Although the goal of foster care is reunification with parents, in some cases, parents have their rights relinquished.
 At that point, a child becomes available for adoption and may be adopted by their foster family.

-Children in foster care whose parents have already relinquished their rights are known as waiting children.
-These waiting children are available for adoption through your state’s foster care system or through our online photolistings.
+Children in foster care whose parents have already relinquished their rights are known as waiting for children.
+These waiting children are available for adoption through your state’s foster care system or our online photo listings.
 Waiting children may be older, have special needs, or be part of a sibling group.
 Check your state’s Department of Human Services to find out more about waiting children in your state.

 How Does Adoption Work with an Overseas Adoption?